Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 At what point do you introduce your boyfriend to your family?

-Besides International Introductions, have you ever communicated with or met a foreign man?
-(You will likely meet women who have never met an American man.)
+Have you ever communicated with or met a foreign man?

 Do you belong to any other agencies?
 If no, have you in the past?